Unique visitor analytics

 Background information

-In the preceding complex UV computing scenarios, a pre-calculation system, such as Apache Kylin, or the Flink-MySQL solution with a fixed combination of dimensions is commonly used.
-Extract, transform, and load (ETL) tasks are used to perform periodic updates.
-This helps improve the computing efficiency.
+For these complex UV computing scenarios, pre-calculation systems such as Apache Kylin or the Flink-MySQL solution with fixed dimension combinations are commonly used.
+Extract, transform, and load (ETL) tasks perform periodic updates to improve computing efficiency.
 However, the following disadvantages exist:

-• Data cannot be processed in real time, and the timeliness requirement cannot be met.
-UV computing can be performed only for a fixed period of time but not a custom period of time.
+• Data cannot be processed in real time.
+UV computing supports only fixed time periods, not custom ones.

 About the Hologres solution

 Hologres is a real-time data warehouse for hybrid serving and analytical processing (HSAP).
-Hologres uses a distributed architecture, supports real-time data writes, and can analyze and process petabytes of data with high concurrency and low latency.
-Hologres is compatible with the PostgreSQL protocol and allows you to use existing tools for data analysis.
+It uses a distributed architecture, supports real-time data writes, and analyzes petabytes of data with high concurrency and low latency.
+Hologres is compatible with the PostgreSQL protocol, allowing you to use existing tools for data analysis.

 • COUNT DISTINCT